- Fact Sheet

 Published

 Most noncitizens who come to the United States on temporary work visas do not have a clear path toward permanent legal status.
-If their minor children come with them, those children face a dilemma.
-After turning 21 years old, they “age out” of the temporary legal status derived through their parents’ visas and confront the difficult choice of having to depart the United States or face potential deportation unless they can obtain a different temporary or permanent status themselves.
-These young people—some of whom have already aged out of the temporary status derived from their parents’ visas and many of whom will do so in the future without a legislative fix to their predicament—often refer to themselves as “Documented Dreamers.”
+Minor children who come with them often face a dilemma: after turning 21 years old, children “age out” of the temporary legal status derived through their parents’ visas.
+They must confront the difficult choice of having to depart the United States or face potential deportation unless they can obtain a different temporary or permanent status themselves.
+These young people—some of whom have already aged out of their temporary status and many of whom will do so in the future without a legislative fix to their predicament—often refer to themselves as “Documented Dreamers.”
 There are more than 200,000 Documented Dreamers in the United States, predominantly from India and China, although they can come from any country in the world.

 Due to their lawful status in the United States until they turn 21, Documented Dreamers are excluded from the temporary deportation protections and work authorization afforded by the Deferred Action for Childhood Arrivals (DACA) initiative, which requires a recipient to have “no lawful status on June 15, 2012.”
 By extension, federal legislative proposals that seek to permanently protect DACA recipients do not necessarily offer protection to this group of individuals.
 This fact sheet provides an overview of Documented Dreamers, explains how children who grow up in the United States can age out of immigration status at 21, and summarizes the current federal legislative proposals to protect them from deportation.